htvekov/solivia_esphome/README.md

 So almost all commands/registers do not match other examples on the net.
 Package structure is also somewhat different.

-Below the actual ESPHome config, you'll find a compiled list of all registers I've identified.

 A list of all Delata Solivia inverters registers and the communication protocol is published and can be found here https://forums.ni.com/ni/attachments/ni/170/1007166/1/Public%20RS485%20Protocol%201V2.pdf

 Tested on both ESP8266 with software uart and ESP32 with hardware uart.